 Risk category Description Controls

 Areas of the organisation that could be exposed to a risk What risks could occur in this area?
 What internal controls you have in place to mitigate this risk

 Segregation of duties

 Access controls

 Approval and authorisation

 Physical Controls

 Record Keeping

-Finance The school does not have sufficient funds to maintain staffing and education standards, if not resolved could result in debt and bankruptcy.
 Reconciliation

-Independent audits
+inance The school does not have sufficient funds to maintain staffing and Independent audits

+Finance education standards, if not resolved could result in debt and bankruptcy.
 Compliance

-Treasury and Endowment Management
+Treasury and Endowment Management Financial Reporting

-Financial Reporting

 Budgeting

-Asset Management
+Budgeting Asset Management

 Procurement controls

 Daily Back-ups

-Disaster Recovery Plan
+Digital and Technology Disaster Recovery Plan

 The IT arrangements in a school are Physical Network

-Digital and Technology not robust and expose the organisation to potential failures Wi-Fi & Servers
+not robust and expose the organisation to potential failures Wi-Fi & Servers

 which could have a detriment on educational outcomes.
 Third Party System Support

 Governor IT Provision